triet4p/mcp-fin-test/mcp_hosts/docs/MEMORY_MODULE.md

 1. **Session Storage**: Maintains a dictionary of chat histories keyed by session ID
 2. **Instance Management**: Creates new chat history instances as needed

+### Memory Retriever (`retriever.py`)

+The memory retriever implements a vector search mechanism to retrieve the most relevant parts from chat history:

+1. **Vector Search**: Uses HuggingFace embeddings to convert chat history into vectors
+2. **Context Retrieval**: Retrieves relevant messages based on similarity to the current query
+3. **Temporary Storage**: Uses an in-memory Chroma vector store for efficient searching
+4. **Message Pairing**: Combines user questions and AI answers to maintain conversation context

+The retriever processes the conversation history by:
+- Converting message pairs (HumanMessage + AIMessage) into documents
+- Creating a temporary Chroma vector store from these documents
+- Performing similarity search against the current query
+- Returning the most relevant historical context as SystemMessages

 ## Configuration

 The memory module is configured through environment variables: